-How often you need the A1C test depends on the type of diabetes you have, your treatment plan and how well you're meeting treatment goals and your primary care doctor's clinical judgment.
+How often you need the A1C test depends on the type of diabetes, your treatment plan, how well you're meeting treatment goals and your primary care doctor's clinical judgment.
 For example, the A1C test may be recommended:

 - Once every year if you have prediabetes

 - Twice a year if you don't use insulin and your blood sugar level is consistently within your target range

-- Four times a year if you have type 2 diabetes, you use insulin to manage your diabetes or you have trouble keeping your blood sugar level within your target range
+- Four times a year if you take insulin or have trouble keeping your blood sugar level within your target range

 You may need more-frequent A1C tests if your doctor changes your diabetes treatment plan or you begin taking a new diabetes medication.

 How you prepare

 The A1C test is a simple blood test.
 You don't need to fast for the A1C test, so you can eat and drink normally before the test.